tregua87/sgxmonitor-artifact/README.md

 We set a dedicated user, called `reviewer`. whose password is stated in the artifact abstract (for security reason not published here).  `reviewer` does not have `root` permits (i.e., no `sudo`), it can `tmux` tho.
-We suggest to run the docker insider a `tmux` session for keeping the session alive.
+We suggest to run the docker inside a `tmux` session for keeping the session alive.

 From here, please follow the instruction in [usage](#usage).